Eurovision Song Contest 2003: Marcel Bezençon Awards

+The winners each received a hand-blown glass trophy designed by Karin Hammar and created at the Stockholm Glass Studio, which were handed out backstage prior to the contest proper.

 Official album

 Eurovision Song Contest: Riga 2003 was the official compilation album of the 2003 contest, put together by the European Broadcasting Union and released by CMC International on 19 May 2003.
 The album featured all 26 songs that entered in the 2003 contest.